 Despite their size, rarity, and royal status, they are easy birds to handle.
 They are gentle giants and are known to be quite friendly and docile.
 These birds will get along with almost anyone and everyone.

 Furthermore, they are also a healthy breed that rarely gets sick and could live for more than eight years especially, if handled well.
 They don’t require any special care or treatment except for the preventive measures you can add to your routine.

 Lastly, they are not just easy to handle.
-They are birds that know how to give, being an all-purpose birds.
+They are birds that know how to give, being an all-purpose bird.
 If you want a productive fowl, then they’ve got your backs.
 They are considered to be good table chickens, and at the same time, they also give a large number of large eggs.
 Not a lot of chickens can produce 280 eggs in a year, after all!